SpikingNeuron/Python-Cython-Numba-CUDA/README.md

 So basically there are eight test cases per algorithm.

+### Three different implementations with numpy, cython and pycuda

 We have three implementation of these algorithms for benchmarking:
 + Python Numpy library
 + Cython